sky-xian/VIPER/README.md

 5. [Appendix A: Dana-Farber Members](#DFmembers)
 6. [Appendix B: Specific VIPER Commands for Replotting](#replotting)
 7. [Setting up VIPER for a group of users or server](#serverSetup)

+# System requirements:
+Some of the tools that VIPER uses, e.g. STAR and cufflinks are very memory intensive programs.
+Therefore we recommend the following system requirements for VIPER:

+### Minimal system requirements:
+We recommend that you run VIPER on a server that has at least 30GB of ram.
+This will allow for a single-threaded VIPER run (on human samples).

+### Recommended system requirements:
+We recommend that you have at least 128GB of ram and at least a 4-core CPU if you want to run VIPER in multi-threaded mode (which will speedup the workflow significantly).
+Our own servers have 256GB of ram and 32 cores.

 # Anatomy of a VIPER PROJECT: <a name="anatomy"></a>
 All work in __VIPER__ is done in a __PROJECT__ directory, which is simply a directory to contain a single __VIPER__ analysis run.  __PROJECT__ directories can be named anything (and they usually start with a simple mkdir command, e.g. mkdir viper_for_thesis),  but what is CRITICAL about a __PROJECT__ directory is that you fill them with the following core components: